canonical/ubuntu-core-docs/docs/tutorials/try-pre-built-images/index.md

 - [Use Raspberry Pi imager](install-on-a-device/use-raspberry-pi-imager): install a pre-built Ubuntu Core image on a Raspberry Pi
 - [Use the dd command](install-on-a-device/use-the-dd-command): write an Ubuntu Core reference image to internal storage

-## Install on a specific device

-Pre-built test images are also available for Renesas GZ/G2L and MediaTek Genio devices.

-- [Install on a Renesas RZ/G2L](install-on-a-device/install-on-renesas): Install a pre-built image on a Renesas RZ/G2L device <install-on-renesas>
-- [Install on a MediaTek Genio](install-on-a-device/install-on-mediatek): Install a pre-built image on a MediaTek Genio device <install-on-mediatek>

 ```{toctree}
 :hidden: